Assumable Mortgages in Saratoga Springs Utah: Complete Buyer and Seller Guide 2026 | Kat Ashby

 An assumable loan only helps a buyer when the balance is high enough that the payment savings justify the process.
 If you've been in your home for 8–10 years and have significantly paid down the principal, your remaining balance may be $150,000–$200,000 on a home worth $500,000+.

-At 3% vs. 6.5%, the monthly payment difference on a $150,000 balance is roughly $250/month.
-Real — but a buyer still needs to come up with $300,000+ in cash or secondary financing to cover the equity gap.
+At 3% vs. 6.5%, the monthly payment difference on a $150,000 balance is roughly $250/month — real, but a buyer still needs to come up with $300,000+ in cash or secondary financing.
 For most buyers, that combination doesn't work.
+Compare that to a seller who bought in 2021 with a $450,000 loan still at $420,000.
+That assumption works.

 The VA Entitlement Problem

 If you have a VA loan and your buyer is not a veteran, your VA entitlement stays tied to that property until the assumed loan is fully paid off or refinanced.
 This can limit your ability to use your full VA benefit on your next home purchase.
+VA sellers should have a clear conversation with a VA-experienced lender about entitlement before advertising their loan as assumable.

 The Listing Complexity